Kristina Kanders: Background

 Kristina Kanders is a daughter of German soprano Agnes Giebel.
 During her school years she concentrated on painting.
-Only at age 20 she began playing drums.
-In 1987 she moved to New York City to study (1992 Bachelor of Fine Arts Degree, New School University, 1997 Master of Arts Degree, Queens College).
+At the age of 20, she began playing drums.
+In 1987 she moved to New York City to study (1992- Bachelor of Fine Arts Degree, New School University, 1997- Master of Arts Degree, Queens College).
 She studied among others with Ron Carter, Jimmy Heath, Kenwood Dennard, Jojo Mayer, Bernard Purdie, Kenny Werner and Jim Hall.
 From 1994 to 2005 Kanders taught at New School University.

 In her New York years 1987 – 2005 Kanders performed in numerous concerts, festivals and radio broadcasts in the US and Europe, among others with Cyro Baptista's Beat the Donkey, her own group Sambanditos, Kit McClure Big Band, Joe McGinty, Huevos Rancheiros, Boo Trundle, Maria Excommunikata.

-2005 Kanders returned to Cologne and produced her own music.
-2006–2009 she performed frequently on drums with ' Missiles Orchestra.
+In 2005, Kanders returned to Cologne and produced her own music then from 2006–2009, she performed frequently on drums with Frank Köllges' Missiles Orchestra.
 She released two solo albums "For All People" (2008) and "Say Something" (2010) and several original music videos on YouTube.

 Since 2012, the emphasis of her work has shifted entirely to visual arts.